GenomicsAotearoa/hts_workshop_mpi/docs/level1/23_illumina_filtering.md

 ## Adapter removal

 Traditionally, sequencing trimming tools require you to provide the adapters in your data set via a fasta file.
-The sequences in this file are then matched against the start and end of each fastq sequence read by the tool and trimming occurs when there is a match. `fastp` does provide this option, via the `--adapter_fasta` parameter, i.e.:
+The sequences in this file are then matched against the start and end of each fastq sequence read by the tool and trimming occurs when there is a match.

+`fastp` provides this option via the `--adapter_fasta` parameter, i.e.:

 !!! terminal "code"